-Fisheries conflict ranges from disputes over fishing policies, to violence between fishers, to the infamous Cod Wars of the mid-1900s.
-At Secure Fisheries, we focus our research and efforts on understanding and mitigating the drivers and consequences of fisheries conflict related to violent armed conflict and organized political violence.
+Fisheries conflicts range from disputes over fishing policies, to violence between fishers, to the infamous Cod Wars of the mid-1900s.
+At Secure Fisheries, we focus on understanding and mitigating the drivers and consequences of fisheries conflict related to violent armed conflict and organized political violence.

 The relationship between fisheries and organized political violence is multidimensional.
 Good fish catch supports food and livelihood security, improving community resilience and reducing conflict.
 Poor fish catch increases instability and can push fishers into armed militias.
 As global fish stocks decline, fisheries conflict will increase.